juhneece/juhneece.github.io/about.md

 style: page
 ---

-Chances are my name poses a challenge for you, so to start us off on the right foot, here's a hint: *juh-neece buh-kweh-tiss*
+Chances are my name poses a challenge for you, so to start us off on the right foot, here’s a hint: juh-neece buh-kweh-tiss

 I grew up in San Diego.
 You can easily identify me as a West coast transplant by my calm demeanor.
 My two older sisters are still in California with my adorable nephew & niece, Ethan & Zoë.
 On the other side of the globe, my parents have happily retired in the Philippines.

-In May 2017 on Memorial Day weekend, I married [Ben Clark](https://clarkbk.com/) in Brooklyn, NY.
-After 7 years of dating, our wedding was the first time our families met and one of the happiest days of my life.
+In May 2017 on Memorial Day weekend, I married [Ben Clark](https://clarkbk.com/about/).
+Our family and friends flew in from Georgia, North Carolina, and California to celebrate with us at Brooklyn Winery in Williamsburg.
+In our [7 years together](https://janiceandben.com/story/), this was the first time our families met.

-Ben and I love to take one big trip a year.
-We've traveled to the Philippines, Istanbul, Maldives, Patagonia, Tanzania, and Rwanda.

 ## Work